imbeka06/FUTURE_DS_01/README.md

 ---

 ## 📝 Task Description
-The goal was to analyze e-commerce data to identify best-selling products, sales trends, and high-revenue categories using Power BI.
+The goal was to analyze e-commerce data to identify best-selling products among the fashion industry, sales trends, and high-revenue categories using Power BI.

 * **Skills Gained:** Data cleaning, DAX, trend analysis, business storytelling.
 * **Deliverable:** An interactive dashboard with visuals and insights for business decisions.